📉 How the Traditional View: “Diversify Across Asset Classes to reduce portfolio risk” is incomplete diversification

 • Sortino Ratio: 1.60

-Even if the absolute return is higher for traditional portfolio, the risk-managed strategy clearly offers better capital efficiency — achieving consistent returns with significantly less risk and drawdown.
+Even if the absolute return is higher for traditional portfolio, the risk-managed strategy clearly offers better capital efficiency by achieving consistent returns with significantly less risk and drawdown.

 🔁 Why Asset-Based Diversification Isn’t Always the Answer